-Retention is the measure of how well you create loyal repeat customers for your business.
-A lot of factors go into retention, including menu, server performance and marketing insights.
-At Upserve, retention is a big deal and we’ve built tools to help business owners not only track this key metric but also improve upon it.
+Restaurant customer retention is the measure of how well you create loyal repeat customers for your business.
+A lot of factors go into retention, including menu, server performance, and marketing insights.
+At Upserve, customer retention is a big deal and we’ve built tools to help business owners not only track this key metric but also improve upon it.
 While retention is important at any point, it is especially necessary now during this pandemic, while many restaurants are struggling to survive.

-At Upserve, we measure retention over a minimum of 90 days.
-Once you’ve brought a customer in twice within a 90 day window, we consider them retained.
-Don’t worry, we also tell you how many new customers you’ve brought in during any given period and even how spending habits differ between new and repeat customers.
+At Upserve, we measure customer retention over a minimum of 90 days.
+Once you’ve brought a customer in twice within a 90-day window, we consider them retained.
+Upserve HQ will also tell you how many new customers you’ve brought in during any given period and even how spending habits differ between new and repeat customers.

 At Upserve, we look at specific menu items ordered, server interactions and even the marketing campaigns and promotions that aided in retaining a customer.
 By looking at all of these factors together you can paint a picture of what brings people back most often and start to make changes to do it better.